Towards a new London Plan

 How can I be involved?

 • Use the survey forms below to submit your response to the consultation.
+You are not required to answer every question, just the ones that you are interested in.

 • Join an online discussion on Talk London